 Choose Your Time Zone:

-It’s no secret that every accountant whether in practice or in industry or in government make good use of the almighty Excel spreadsheet program; it’s an invaluable tool that helps us process complicated data sets and communicate large amounts of information to clients and colleagues.
+It’s no secret that every accountant whether in practice or in industry or in government makes good use of the almighty Excel spreadsheet program; it’s an invaluable tool that helps us process complicated data sets and communicate large amounts of information to clients and colleagues.
 Our Bench-marking the Accounting & Finance Function report shows that 63 percent of U.S. companies rely on Excel.
-Excel is the preferred tool for budgeting and planning across accounting and finance function.
-Excel is still most popular tool for preparing tax work papers or for auditing.
+Excel is the preferred tool for budgeting and planning across accounting and finance functions.
+Excel is still the most popular tool for preparing tax work papers or for auditing.

 You may come across several dozens of excel tips and tricks program that are available online.
-But this course is specifically design to meet the needs for accountants.
+But this course is specifically designed to meet the needs for accountants.
 By far the most popular course on excel for accounting community.

-Working with data, reports and multiple sheets can also represent a significant time suck, with most of accountants only ever using 10 per cent of what Excel has to offer.
-Whether you stick to basic functions, or are a macro-writing, pivot-table-creating, multi-referential workbook workhorse.
+Working with data, reports and multiple sheets can also represent a significant time suck, with most of accountants only ever using 10 percent of what Excel has to offer.
+Whether you stick to basic functions or are a macro-writing, pivot-table-creating, multi-referential workbook workhorse.
 This webinar will also help you in data analysis, preparing financial statements & putting up financial strategies using the analysis.

 Our concept is that you can learn the easy things, but the people that have exceptional skill sets are the ones that will shine.
 And to get such an exceptional skill set takes work -- a lot of work and study.
 We are not going to tell you that this course is so easy that a six-year-old can do it.
 This CPE webinar is designed to teach phenomenal skills, not just ordinary skills to become a CEO (Chief Excel Officer)